danakim21/pig-latin-translator-app/README.md

 - Converts any word or sentences to Pig Latin
 - Save word set to my dictionary -- Cards are placed in created date
-- Save my dictionary to local storage -- Words still exist if page is reloaded
+- Save my dictionary to local storage -- Words still exist if the page is reloaded
-- Move different set of cards as the user wants
+- Able to move the cards as the user wants

 To Do